 Propulsion comes from a 2.4-liter, Ecotec four-cylinder sourced from General Motors that sends 173 ponies to the pavement.
 Yes, it’s time to yell "at least!"
 The Morgan 3-Wheeler is finally getting a competitor that can be acquired on U.S. soil without having to worry about import taxes and other headache-inducing duties.

 Update 7/28/2014: Polaris has officially unveiled the long-awaited Slingshot.
 Read more after the jump

-Click past the jump to read more about the Pikes Peak.
+Click past the jump to read a little more on the Polaris Slingshot.